 Israel).--- The Jews become independent for 100 years.-- The Romans

-This book of the Bible covers this time Jesus is born.
+take control of Israel.--- Jesus is born.
 At age 30, Jesus begins

 Roman named Saul is converted to Christianity and becomes Paul.---

 places.
 In the year, 70 A.D., God's Temple in Jerusalem is destroyed

 Acts tells the story of the early Christian

 church and how Christianity spread to other parts of the world.
 It covers the

 first years of the Christian church.
 Most people who study the Bible feel